top of page

 The abnormal movement patterns can result in increased stress on different areas of the body, causing inflammation and pain, with the possibility of the formation oadhesions and trigger points in the overactive muscles.
 The increased load can also increase the risk of degenerative changes.

-Poor seated posture causes many muscular changes, physiotherapy, Hereford
+Poor seated posture causes muscle imbalances

 MUSCLE WEAKNESS